bharathvaj-n/bharathvaj-n/README.md

 ## ⟡ About Me

-I'm a **B.Sc Artificial Intelligence & Machine Learning** student at Rathinam College of Arts and Science, building practical, real-world solutions with **Python** and **machine learning**.
+I'm a **B.Sc Artificial Intelligence & Machine Learning** student at Rathinam Global Deemed to be University, building practical, real-world solutions with **Python** and **machine learning**.
 I'm particularly interested in **AI-powered applications** — from computer vision and audio AI to generative AI and RAG systems — and I enjoy the full arc of a project, from exploring data to shipping something usable.

 Outside of ML, I also build full-stack web applications, which keeps my engineering practical and product-focused rather than purely academic.